Our History

 Seabury-Western Theological Seminary

 In 1883, under the leadership of Chicago’s Bishop William E. McLaren, the Western Theological Seminary was chartered and built in Chicago.
 Its first class was held in 1885.
-Western’s mission was to educate “fit persons in the Catholic Faith in its purity and integrity, as taught in the Holy Scriptures, held by the Primitive Church, summed up in the Creeds, and affirmed by the undisputed General Councils.”
-Western Seminary moved from Chicago to Evanston, Ill. in 1929 at the invitation of Northwestern University and the Garrett Biblical Institute.
+Western Seminary moved from Chicago to Evanston, Illinois in 1929 at the invitation of Northwestern University and the Garrett Biblical Institute.

 Complementary concerns and common interests led the boards of Seabury and Western to combine resources.
 The merged Seabury-Western Theological Seminary opened its doors in Evanston on October 10, 1933.
 In 1994 the Seabury Institute was founded as a ministry of the seminary to create a partnership with parishes seeking to exercise innovative forms of leadership for mission.